When I was a toddler, I turned my parents’ faces toward each other.

 My knowledge and experience span the end-to-end trajectory of communication: the science and the spirit, the head and the heart.
-I take myself and my clients beyond the intellectual understanding of “best practices” and into the felt experience of what it means to have a real conversation, create real connection, and get real results.
+I take myself and my clients beyond the intellectual understanding of “best practices” for communication and into the felt experience of what it means to have empathy, to engage in real conversations, create real connection, and get real results.

-I left the corporate world to strike out on my own in 2005.
-I felt challenged by the limitations of being an internal employee within large organizations, and I was yearning for a way to make a more personally-satisfying, meaningful impact.
+After over 25 years in corporate America, including 16 years in executive leadership, I went out on my own in 2005.
+I was challenged by the limitations of being an internal employee within large organizations, and I was yearning for a way to make a more personally-satisfying, meaningful impact.

 With my external viewpoint, experience, and skills, I see the unhelpful patterns of communication, behavior, and workflow that disconnect individuals, teams, and organizations from their true purpose and vision.